 The spiritual Love-light is not a fantasy.
-Joshua is the living Word born into that Love-light which he tells us is inside us.
-So why is it so difficult to be aware of the presence of the ‘Great I am’ within us?
+Yeshua is the living Word born into that Love-light which he tells us is inside us.
+So why is it so difficult to be aware of the presence of the ‘Great I Am’ within us?

 The following entry appears in the journal of Donna Lev, an eighth grade science teacher.